The Future of W.O.L.F.

 And allow us to finally meet so many of you, our wonderful supporters, in person!

 Thanks to over 900 donors from around the globe, W.O.L.F. purchased the property in April of 2016.
-But that’s just the first step in the process of relocation.
-Additional costs that have and will occur between now and our move in the latter half of 2020 include:
+In late December of 2019, we officially began to carve out the entry path from the main road into the property with the use of a contractor and their specialized machinery.
+We are actively continuing with site improvements in preparation to bring the 30 wolves and wolf-dogs in our care to their new forever home.
+Additional costs that have and will occur between now and our move anticipated in 2021 include:

 - Engineering studies and designs to ensure full compliance with County requirements;